 Some people are saying that iPad is just toy, because of lack of professional apps.
 But since Affinity Photo is available for iPad, it’s no longer true.
-Affinity Photo is an iOS version of it’s desktop counterpart with almost all features from its desktop brother.
+Affinity Photo is an iOS version of its desktop counterpart with almost all features from its desktop brother.
 App was designed for touch interface using latest technologies like Metal framework.
 It’s very complex app, but still clean, tiny and easy to learn and use.
 For beginners there are video tutorials.
 Just be careful, it has high system requirements, you will need iPad Air 2, iPad (early 2017) or any iPad Pro.
 Other iPads, including all minis, are not supported.
 PSD is fully supported, so you can work on the same project from both Affinity Photo and Adobe Photoshop (and any app with PSD support).

 You can download Affinity Photo on the App Store:

 My favourite annotating tool is Annotable 2.
 Since iOS 11, Apple has integrated annotation support for iPads, but Annotable 2 still offers many more features.
-Many obvious tools (rectangles, ovals, arrows, lines text…) are included and some extra tools, like loupe to focus on particular spot, blur and pixelation tools to hide sensitive data, etc. Annotable 2 fully supports Action Extension, Photo Editing Extension, Edits Sync via iCloud Photo Library, URL Schemes, 3D Touch (for compatible iPhones) and Wide Color.
+Many obvious tools (rectangles, ovals, arrows, lines text…) are included and some extra tools, like loupe to focus on particular spot, blur and pixelation tools to hide sensitive data, etc. Annotable 2 fully supports Action Extension, Photo Editing Extension, Edits Sync via iCloud Photo Library, URL Schemes, 3D Touch (on compatible iPhones) and Wide Color.